TrueRou/nogu/README.md

 "no" means keep away from something.

 "gu" is a onomatopoeia in respect of the sound that doves make.
-In traditional China, “release white doves” means standing someone up.
+In traditional China, "release white doves" means standing someone up.

 "nogu" means keeping away from standing someone up (maybe your team leader, team member, or your favorite maps in the pool)